karenychen/personal-website/content/project/theatre_blocking/index.md

 ---
 title: Theatre Blocking
-summary: An application that enables patients to perform uroflowmetry tests at home.
+summary: A simple web application that improves the efficiency during the planning stage and rehearsals of a performance.
 tags:
 - Bootstrap
 - Vanilla JS